-Hiking Tre Cime di Lavaredo loop is an excellent day in the Dolomites with stunning views of jagged limestone peaks, top quality rifugios and awesome photo opportunities.
+Tre Cime di Lavaredo loop is an excellent day hike in the Dolomites with stunning views of jagged limestone peaks, top-quality rifugios and awesome photo opportunities.
 Here’s everything you need to know.

-In the southeast corner of the Alps, the Italian Dolomites beckon hikers with jagged peaks, vertiginous slopes, and high alpine meadows.
+In the southeast corner of the Alps, the Dolomites are a spectacular landscape with jagged peaks, vertiginous slopes, and high alpine meadows.

 SUMMARY